WRSYS/helm-charts/charts/cloudflare-tunnel-remote/README.md

 # Cloudflare Tunnel Remote Helm Chart

 This Helm chart deploys a remotely managed tunnel that has already been provisioned in Cloudflare.
+This is a direct copy of: https://github.com/cloudflare/helm-charts/tree/main/charts/cloudflare-tunnel-remote but we manage versions a bit better.

 ## Prerequisites